4.2. Safety outcomes

 The gestational age at start of follow-up (to inform on left truncation and immortal-time bias) and whether intrafamily correlation is considered.

 For most medicines commonly used in the postnatal period, the benefits of breastfeeding for the mother and child are thought to outweigh the risks to the infant from medicine exposure through breast milk.
 However, to provide evidence based clinical guidelines and informative drug labels especially on the less commonly used medicines, studies assessing medicine safety in breastfed infants and human lactation studies are warranted.
 Passage from human blood to breastmilk is generally based on principles of passive diffusion through lipid membranes and will therefore follow a gradient from a high to a low concentration of free, unbound drug.
-The plasma to milk transfer depends on the pharmacokinetic (PK) properties of the substance: The drugs that most easily diffuse into mother’s milk have a high concentration in maternal plasma, are fat-soluble, have a relatively low molecule weight (< 500) and a relatively low degree of protein binding in the plasma.
+The plasma to milk transfer depends on the pharmacokinetic (PK) properties of the substance: drugs that most easily diffuse into mother’s milk have a high concentration in maternal plasma, are fat-soluble, have a relatively low molecule weight (< 500) and a relatively low degree of protein binding in the plasma.
 In addition to the amount in breast milk, factors like drug toxicity and dosage, duration of treatment, as well as the infant’s age, amount of breastmilk ingested per day and the infant’s health condition need to be considered.
 Newborns, and premature infants in particular, have an immature liver and kidney function and thus eliminate many drugs at a considerably slower rate than older children and adults.
 Thus, there will be a risk of accumulation in the infant if the amount ingested though breast milk over time is larger than the infant’s capacity for metabolising and excreting the medicine.
 Most drugs are transferred to breast milk in amounts well below a level to exert any pharmacological effect on the infant (Drugs and Lactation Database (LactMed), Bethesda (MD): National Library of Medicine (US); 2006; Drug use and breastfeeding, Tidsskr Nor Laegeforen.
 2012;132(9):1089-93).
 To study outcomes for exposure through breastfeeding, information on child health and neurodevelopmental outcomes in the child will need to be evaluated.

 At the time of marketing authorisation, most medicines will have no data on breastfeeding, impacting the wording in the label (Guideline on Risk Assessment of Medicinal Products on Human Reproduction and Lactation: from Data to Labelling, European Medicines Agency, 2008).
-A review of the labels of 213 FDA-approved medicines in 2003-2012 found that there were no data on breastfeeding in 48% of labels, animal data was available in 43% of labels, whereas human breastmilk data was available in less than 5% of the labels (Trends in pregnancy labeling and data quality for US-approved pharmaceuticals, Am J Obstet Gynecol.
+A review of the labels of 213 FDA-approved medicines between 2003-2012 found that there were no data on breastfeeding in 48% of labels, animal data was available in 43% of labels, whereas human breastmilk data was available in less than 5% of the labels (Trends in pregnancy labeling and data quality for US-approved pharmaceuticals, Am J Obstet Gynecol.
 2014;211(6):690.e1-11).
 The situation in Europe is no different.

 Historically, surveillance of spontaneous reports and published case reports/case series has been the main pharmacovigilance activity to assess medicine safety during breastfeeding.
 Fortunately, at an overall level, adverse drug reactions (ADRs) in breastfed infants are rare and usually mild (Adverse drug reactions in breastfed infants: less than imagined, Clin Pediatr (Phila).
 2003;42(4):325-40; Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication, Am J Obstet Gynecol.
 1993;168(5):1393-9).
 Sedation, irritability, gastro-intestinal events are reported most often, with medicines acting on the central nervous system accounting for approximately half of all published suspected ADRs among breastfed infants.
 In approximately 80% of reported cases, the ADRs appeared in infants less than 2 months of age (Adverse drug reactions in breastfed infants: less than imagined, Clin Pediatr (Phila).
 2003;42(4):325-40; Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication, Am J Obstet Gynecol.
 1993;168(5):1393-9).
 Published case reports of possible ADRs in breastfed infants, however, often have severe methodological limitations impairing causal inference.
 It is often not possible to distinguish potential drug effects from the infant’s normal state or from concurrent disease.
 Moreover, results are often confounded by in utero exposure.
 Nevertheless, case series can be valuable if performed and reported properly.
 When an adverse reaction is suspected in a breastfed infant, having a blood sample from the breastfed infant will improve the causality assessment.